 Now, when I saw The LEGO Movie, I experienced something similar.
 The film was extremely inspiring!
 For kids and teens feeling the same way, the LEGO Master Builder Academy Kits quench such inspiration, providing the open-ended creativity with a ton of imaginative builds.
 Kit options include the Space Designer (spaceships), Robot & Micro Designer (robots & micro models), Action Designer (creatures, planes, and autos), Adventure Designer, and Invention Designer.
 Each set includes an 84-page Designer Handbook, equipped with actual designer tips and specific building techniques, multiple builds, and online access to exclusive content and activities.

-Summer Learning Opportunity: If your child loves all-things LEGO, let them know about the iD Tech Camps summer course that features LEGO MINDSTORMS Education EV3 Base Set and Software.
+Summer Learning Opportunity: If your child loves all-things LEGO, let them know about the iD Tech Camps' LEGO summer camps.

 GOLDIEBLOX & THE MOVIE MACHINE